-Year Action Responsible Schedule
+Year Action Responsible Party Schedule

-Party

-2012 Weed Watching and Local Weed Once a
+2018 Weed Watching and Local Weed Once a

 marking/reporting of milfoil growth Watchers month

 from May

 through

-September

-Year Action Responsible Schedule

-Party
+Comment of the feet DEC September

-Survey and planning for DES May/June
+Survey and planning for summer/fall milfoil control actions DES May/June

-summer/fall milfoil control actions

 Diver/DASH work as needed and Contract Diver May

 recommended (areas to be through

 determined based on updated spring September

 survey) as needed

-Herbicide treatment, if needed, Aquatic Control June or
+Herbicide treatment, if needed, SŌLitude Lake June or

-based on diver progress as Technology, Inc. September
+based on diver progress as Management, September

-monitored by DES (areas to be
+monitored by DES (areas to be LLC.

-determined based on updated spring
+determined based on updated spring survey)

-survey)

 Survey waterbody and planning for DES September

 next season's control actions

-2013 Weed Watching and Local Weed Once a
+2019 Weed Watching and Local Weed Once a

 marking/reporting of milfoil growth Watchers month

 from May

 through

-September

-Survey and planning for DES May/June

-summer/fall milfoil control actions

-Diver/DASH work as needed and Contract Diver May

-recommended (areas to be through

-determined based on need) September

-1::1 as needed

-Herbicide treatment, if needed, Aquatic Control June or

-based on diver progress as Technology, September

-monitored by DES (areas to be LLC.

-determined based on need) DEG G .
-1

-Survey and planning for next DES September

-season's control actions

-2014 Weed Watching and Local Weed Once a

-marking/reporting of milfoil growth Watchers month

-from May

-through

 DEG September

-Survey and planning for DES May/June
+Survey and planning for summer/fall milfoil control actions DES May/June

-summer/fall milfoil control actions
+Diver/DACII week on needed and Contract Diver Mary

+Diver/DASH work as needed and recommended (areas to be Contract Diver May through

+determined based on updated spring September

+survey) as needed

-Year Action Responsible Party Schedule Diver/DASH work as needed and recommended (areas to be determined based on need) Contract Diver May through September as needed Herbicide treatment, if needed, based on diver progress as monitored by DES (areas to be determined based on need) Aquatic Control Technology, LLC June or September Survey and planning for next season's control actions DES September 2015 Weed Watching and marking/reporting of milfoil growth Local Weed Watchers Once a month from May through September Survey and planning for summer/fall milfoil control actions DES May/June Diver/DASH work as needed and recommended (areas to be determined based on need) Contract Diver May through September as needed Herbicide treatment, if needed, based on diver progress as monitored by DES (areas to be determined based on need) Aquatic Control Technology, LLC June or September Survey and planning for next season's control actions DES September 2016 Weed Watching and marking/reporting of milfoil growth Local Weed Watchers Once a month from May through September Survey and planning for summer/fall milfoil control actions DES May/June Diver/DASH work as needed and recommended (areas to be determined based on need and updated survey) Contract Diver May through September as needed Survey and planning for next season's control actions DES September
+Herbicide treatment, if needed, SŌLitude Lake June or

+based on diver progress as Management, September

+monitored by DES (areas to be LLC. op come or

+determined based on updated spring survey)

+Survey waterbody and planning for next season's control actions DES September

+Year Action Responsible Party Schedule 2020 Weed Watching and marking/reporting of milfoil growth Local Weed Watchers Once a month from May through September Survey and planning for summer/fall milfoil control actions DES May/June Diver/DASH work as needed and recommended (areas to be determined based on updated spring survey) Contract Diver May through September as needed Herbicide treatment, if needed, based on diver progress as monitored by DES (areas to be determined based on updated spring survey) SŌLitude Lake Management, LLC.
+June or September Survey waterbody and planning for next season's control actions DES September 2021 Weed Watching and marking/reporting of milfoil growth Local Weed Watchers Once a month from May through September Survey and planning for summer/fall milfoil control actions DES May/June Diver/DASH work as needed and recommended (areas to be determined based on updated spring survey) Contract Diver May through September as needed Herbicide treatment, if needed, based on diver progress as monitored by DES (areas to be determined based on updated spring survey) SŌLitude Lake Management, LLC.
+June or September Survey waterbody and planning for next season's control actions DES September 2022 Update and revise Long-Term Eurasian water-milfoil Control Plan DES and Interested Parties Fall/ Winter
-Year Action Responsible Schedule

-Party

-2017 Update and revise Long-Term DES and Fall/

-Eurasian water-milfoil Control Plan Interested Winter

-Parties